Silent Hill: Reception and legacy

-The Silent Hill franchise has been praised for its graphics, atmosphere, and narrative.
+The Silent Hill franchise has been generally positive reviews and praised for its graphics, atmosphere, and narrative.
 While the first three installments received critical acclaim, and the fourth game received general praise from critics, later games in the series were less well received.

 The first installment in the series, Silent Hill, received a positive response from critics upon its release and was commercially successful.
 It is considered a defining title in the survival horror genre, moving away from B movie horror elements toward a psychological style of horror that emphasizes atmosphere.

 Silent Hill 2 received critical acclaim.
 It was named the fourteenth-best game on the PS2 by IGN, which noted that "it preserved most of the original game's what-might-be-out-there fear, but with major advances to the graphics and sound, the game was able to deliver a far more immersive, frightful, and compelling storyline".
 Silent Hill 2 is considered one of the best horror games of all time by many, as it features on several "best games ever" lists by critics.

 Praise for Silent Hill 2 was particularly aimed at its dark, cerebral narrative and storytelling, its exploration and handling of mature themes and concepts such as mental illness and domestic abuse, its sound design and musical composition, and its atmospheric and frightening tone and direction.
 Additionally, the fear-inducing and tense gameplay, along with the graphics and the symbolic nature of the monster designs, contributed to its acclaim.
 Silent Hill 2 is widely considered to be the best installment in the Silent Hill series and is regarded by many as a masterpiece of the horror game genre.

 Silent Hill 3 was well received by critics, especially for its presentation, including its environments, graphics, and audio, as well as the overall horror elements and themes continued from past installments.
 The game received praise for its story, which was a continuation of the first game's narrative.